Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 - Random Forest diagram image can be found [here](https://miro.medium.com/v2/resize:fit:720/format:webp/1*ZFuMI_HrI3jt2Wlay73IUQ.png)

-## Acknowledgements (optional)
+## Acknowledgements
-* Thank the people who provided support through this project.
+* A special thanks to all the Tutors at Code Institute!
+* I would like to thank Kaori from my previous group project who I took inspiration from when building my dashboard.
+* A huge thank you to all  my classmates who provided good conversation and support throughout the course.